 - What Are Paramagnetic Materials?

 - Paramagnetic Materials Examples

-Paramagnetic materials have some unpaired electrons due to these unpaired electrons the net magnetic moment of all electrons in an atom is not added up to zero.
-Hence atomic dipole exists in this case.
-On applying external magnetic field the atomic dipole aligns in the direction of the applied external magnetic field.
+Paramagnetic materials have some unpaired electrons, and due to these unpaired electrons, the net magnetic moment of all electrons in an atom is not added up to zero.
+Hence, an atomic dipole exists in this case.
+On applying an external magnetic field, the atomic dipole aligns in the direction of the applied external magnetic field.
 In this way, paramagnetic materials are feebly magnetized in the direction of the magnetizing field.

 Also Read: Ferromagnetic Materials